 Depending on your business model, the repeat order probability may either drop off immediately after a customer places an order and continue to decrease in subsequent months or it may demonstrate seasonal variations and spikes.

-In either case, understanding what percentage of your customers are expected to make repeat purchases and how this trends over time allows you to target your customers at critical intervals to maximize the probability of a repeat purchase.
+Understanding the percentage of customers that are expected to make repeat purchases (and how this trends over time) allows you to target your customers at intervals to maximize the probability of a repeat purchase.
 Thus, when the repeat purchase probability is decreasing, you can choose a time to identify a customer as churned and switch your efforts from retention to reactivation.

-Take a look at repeat probability decay for a typical eCommerce business.
+Look at the repeat probability decay for a typical ecommerce business.

-In this example, the initial repeat order probability - or the likelihood that an order will be followed up by another order - is 60%.
-This means that 60% of all orders placed with this business are followed up by a subsequent order.
+In this example, the initial repeat order probability - or the likelihood that a customer makes a repeat purchase - is 60 percent.
+This means that 60 percent of all orders placed with this business are followed by a subsequent order.

-This report shows the probability of a customer ordering again given that a number of months have elapsed since their last order.
-Although there is no singular definition for the churn threshold given this report, we recommend defining churn as the point where the probability decay crosses the value that is half of the initial repeat probability rate.
+This report shows the probability of a customer ordering again given that some months have elapsed since their last order.
+Although there is no singular definition for the churn threshold given this report, Adobe recommends defining churn as the point where the probability decay crosses the value that is half of the initial repeat probability rate.

 Since the initial repeat probability rate for this example is 60%, the churn date would be the time when the repeat order probability drops below 60%/2 = 30%, or at about 6 months.
-Out of the 60% of orders that will be followed up with another order, half of them were placed within the first 6 months.
+Out of the 60% of orders that expected to be followed with another order, half of them were placed within the first 6 months.

-Phrased another way, if a customer was going to place a follow up order, they’re more likely to have done so within 6 months of their last order than after the 6 month mark.
-If a customer has not repurchased after 6 months, a reactivation campaign should be kicked off to draw this customer back in.
+Phrased another way, if a customer was going to place a follow-up order, they’re more likely to have done so within six months of their last order than after the six-month mark.
+If a customer has not repurchased after six months, a reactivation campaign should be kicked off to draw this customer back in.

 Depending on your business model, you may want to instead choose a different threshold, like the point where the repeat order probability dips below 50% or 10%.
 If your internal knowledge suggests a different number, then by all means, you should use it!